Horse Heat Stress Management: Tips For Keeping Your Horse Cool In Summer!

 Understanding Your Horse’s Basic Needs

-Not only do the summer months bring warmer temperatures and longer days, but they also bring more opportunities to ride and compete with your horse.
-As temperatures rise, so do the risks of your horse experiencing a heat related stress, such as dehydration and heat stroke.
-To make the most of your summer riding opportunities, keep an eye on your horse and modify your training and horse care program.
+Not only do the summer months bring warmer temperatures and longer days.
+They also bring more opportunities to ride and compete with your horse.
+As temperatures rise, so do the risks of your horse experiencing a heat related stress.
+This includes dehydration and heat stroke.
+Keep an eye on your horse and modify your training and horse care program to make the most of your summer riding opportunities.

 The average 1000 pound horse at rest drinks 8 to 10 gallons of water a day.
 When temperatures rise above 70° F, horses in work can drink twice as much.
 Make sure they have access to clean, fresh and cool water at all times, whether your horse is turned out or in his stall.
 By drinking cool water, they will be able to lower their body temperature on their own.
 If your horse isn’t a big drinker, you can encourage water consumption by providing free choice salt blocks in your pastures and stalls.